 A number of government and private programs offer financial aid to help students access higher education.
 These include grants and scholarships that students do not need to pay back, loan that must be paid back later with interest, work-study opportunities and more.

 We encourage students to apply for as many forms of grant and scholarship aid as possible.
-Many states and colleges offer need-based aid, merit-based aid, student loans, and/or work-study opportunities:
+Many states and colleges offer need-based aid, merit-based aid, student loans, and/or work-study opportunities.
+Types of aid include:

 - Grants: funds that do not need to be repaid, available through federal and state governments, state agencies, and individual colleges